chinzhening/capstone-project/report/main.typ

     width: 12cm,)
 ] <plain-monte-carlo-se-vs-sample-size>

-This is illustrated in @plain-monte-carlo-se-vs-sample-size where the log-log plot of S.E. versus sample size $N$ follows a line with slope approximately $-1\/2$ for both the European and Asian Call Option estimates, matching the theoretical rate.
-However, in many situations, this rate of convergence may be too slow to achieve the desired accuracy within a reasonable computational budget.
+This is illustrated in @plain-monte-carlo-se-vs-sample-size where the log-log plot of S.E. versus sample size $N$ follows a line with slope approximately $-0.5$ for both the European and Asian Call Option estimates, matching the theoretical rate.

+In many situations, this rate of convergence may be too slow to achieve a desired accuracy within a reasonable computational budget.
 When the option becomes _deep out-of-the-money_, e.g., $K >> S_0$, the frequency of exercising is extremely low, so the distribution of the payoff $h(X)$ is very skewed.
-This leads to large $sigma^2$ and slow convergence.
-In @plain-monte-carlo-re-vs-strike-price, we vary the strike price of the European call option from $K = 40$ to $K = 120$ and observe the relative error (R.E.) on a fixed sample size of $N = 10,000$.
-As $K$ increases, the R.E. explodes resulting in worthless estimates.
+This leads to large $sigma^2$ and slow convergence. @plain-monte-carlo-re-vs-strike-price shows the relative error in the Monte Carlo estimate of the European call option price as the strike price of the European call option varies from $K = 40$ to $K = 120$ on a fixed sample size of $N = 10,000$.
+As $K$ increases, the R.E. explodes to resulting in unreliable estimates.

 #figure(
-  caption: [Plain Monte Carlo: Relative Error vs Strike Price], )[
+  caption: [European Call Option: relative error vs strike price in plain Monte Carlo.], )[
   #image("assets/plain-monte-carlo-re-vs-strike-price.png",
     width: 12cm,)
 ] <plain-monte-carlo-re-vs-strike-price>

-To get a more accurate estimate, increasing the sample size $N$ can become computationally prohibitive.
+To improve the accuracy of Monte Carlo estimates, increasing the sample size $N$ can become computationally prohibitive.
 Increasing the precision of the estimate by one decimal place (reducing S.E. by a factor of ten) requires one hundred times more samples.
-This motivates the usage of _variance reduction techniques_, to decrease the variance $sigma^2$ of the estimator without increasing the sample size.
+This motivates the use of _variance reduction techniques_ that reduce the variance of the estimator without having to increase the sample size.

 #pagebreak()
 = Variance Reduction Techniques

-This section discusses two widely used methods in Monte Carlo to reduce estimator variance, antithetic sampling and control variates, following the presentation in #cite(label("textbook")).
-Control functionals will also introduced as an extension to Control Variates as a more recent approach.
+This section discusses two widely used methods in Monte Carlo to reduce estimator variance, antithetic sampling and control variates following the presentation in #cite(label("textbook")).
+The method of control functionals will also introduced as an extension to control variates.
-All three techniques construct a new Monte Carlo estimator $hat(v)_"new"$ that is still unbiased but has lower variance than the plain estimator $hat(v)$ for the same sample size $N$.
+All three techniques construct a new estimator $hat(v)_"new"$ that is still unbiased but has lower variance than the plain estimator $hat(v)$ for the same sample size $N$.

 == Antithetic Sampling
 Antithetic sampling is a varaince reduction technique that involves generating i.i.d. pairs of random variables $(X_i, Y_i)$ such that